What to do in Sarajevo?

 Experience Sarajevo’s nightlife

 Sarajevo has a vibrant nightlife scene, with a variety of bars, clubs, and live music venues to choose from.
-Some of the most popular spots include Sloga, Underground, and Kino Bosna.
+Some of the most popular spots include Sloga and Underground.

 Observe, Discover, Learn & Engage in critical thinking in Museums & Galleries in Sarajevo